Rahul-Rav/MechaCar_Statistical_Analysis/README.md

 The variables 'vehicle_wieght', 'spolier_angle', and 'AWD' provide a non-random amount of variance to the mpg values in teh dataset.
 But, 'ground_clearance' and 'vehicle_length' provided random amounts of variance.

-* Is the slope of the linear model considered to be zero?
-Why or why not?
-The slope of the linear model is *not* considered to be zero
+The slope of the linear model is *not* considered to be zero as shown in the model above, though there are some variables shown to be close to zero.

-* Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
-* Use a screenshot
+As shown above, this linear model returned a value of 0.7149 or 71% of MPG predictions, which should not be considered as effective enough to predict MPG of prototypes.
+One could argue that the correlation is indeed high and considered satisfactory, but predictions should be higher.

 ## Summary Statistics on Suspension Coils
 ![D2_total_summary](https://user-images.githubusercontent.com/95504135/162497535-6fbcbad6-a9a6-41ce-a1f9-c7790208d3b5.png)